matteoramazzotti/CircoTax/README.md

 # CircoTax
-A function for the radial representation of differential abundance analyses
+An R function for the radial representation of differential abundance analyses